kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - **Leader recreation:** reuse the existing PodGroup because group index and revision are unchanged.

+Scaling to `replicas: 0` removes scheduling instances without deleting the
+Workload:

+1. Stop pod creation and delete all member pods.
+2. Delete leaf PodGroups and, in Phase 2, LWS-owned parent CPGs from leaves to the LWS root, waiting for deletion protection at each level.
+A parent-controller-owned ancestor is not deleted.
+3. Keep the Workload because templates alone do not reserve resources.
+Store `1` in any otherwise-zero controller-computed whole-LWS `minCount` or root `minGroupCount`; preserve an explicit positive root minimum.
+4. On scale-up from zero, patch the Workload to the positive computed minimum before recreating the required group chain and allowing pods.

+This differs from JobSet suspension: LWS has no `spec.suspend`, and scaling to zero does not open an immutability window or require rebuilding its scheduling definition.

 Kubernetes 1.37 makes `gang.minCount` mutable, so this KEP does not prohibit all size changes.
 A `ResizePolicy: Recreate` size update is handled as a revision transition: